trapd00r/trapd00r/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/trapd00r](https://github.com/trapd00r)

-- 📝 I regularly write articles on [https://japh.se](https://japh.se)
+- 📝 I used to write stuff on [https://japh.se](https://japh.se) but I'm busy building my homelab at the moment

 - 📫 Connect on irc - **japh@irc.libera.chat**